-These versions have multiple kinks, but are smooth near the solution.
-The nature of these kinks is fairly benign, and these versions are much like their $\beta = 2$ counterparts.
+These problems have multiple kinks, but are smooth near the solution.
+The nature of these kinks is fairly benign, and these problems are much like their $\beta = 2$ counterparts.

 Most of the problems in both test sets are standard.
-The 'nzfl' problem in test set B is fully defined in [16].
+The 'nzf1' problem in test set B is fully defined in [15].
 The extended Woods function is simply four non-overlapping copies of the Woods function in 16 dimensions.
 The extended variably dimensioned, Brown almost linear, and Powell linear functions are constructed by taking five 6-dimensional copies of these functions and overlapping them so that the last two variables in each copy are the first two variables of the following copy.
-Table 5 contains further information in columns 2 to 4.
-Here n, q, and p are the dimension, number of elements in the partially separable form, and number of absolute value terms.
+Table 5 contains further information in the final three columns.
+Here n, l , and p are the dimension, number of elements in the partially separable form, and number of absolute value terms.
 These last two quantities are different.
 For example the extended Rosenbrock's function is of the form